newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/multiple-dwelling.md

 * A condominium complex with buildings that have three or more units owned by different people
 * A townhouse development with separate units, each occupied by different households

-If you own a multile dwelling, you need to register the property with the Department of Community Affairs.
+If you own a multiple dwelling, you need to [register the property with the Department of Community Affairs](https://njdcaportal.dynamics365portals.us/ultra-bhi-home/).